joshbegley/nyt-latest/previous.md

 `By Jeanna Smialek`\
 https://nytimes.com/live/2024/12/11/business/cpi-inflation-fed/the-fed-chair-said-that-inflation-is-a-little-higher-than-expected

-**Live Updates: Inflation in Focus Ahead of Fed Meeting**\
+**Live Updates: Inflation Ticks Up Slightly Ahead of Fed Meeting**\
-`Policymakers will decide whether or not to cut interest rates next week, and Wednesday’s report could be a critical factor.`\
+`Consumer prices rose 2.7 percent in the year through November, a slightly hotter rate than the previous month.
+The report comes as the Federal Reserve considers whether to cut interest rates next week.`\
 https://nytimes.com/live/2024/12/11/business/cpi-inflation-fed

 **Can the Senators stop the constant Brady Tkachuk rumors?
 'It's unfair to him'**\